AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md

 After notifications are activated in the Setup area and they appear in the users' profile pages, individual users or another user with a Plan license can also configure the activated notifications in a user profile to control what notifications that specific user receives and how often.
 For more information, see [Modify your own email notifications](../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

-For a list of all event notifications that you can activate and deactivate, see [Event notifications available in Adobe Workfront](../../../administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md).
+For a list of all event notifications that you can activate and deactivate, see [Event notification types](../../../administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md).

 For information about unlocking an event notification so that group administrators can configure it for their groups, see [Unlock or lock configuration of event notifications for all groups](../../../administration-and-setup/manage-workfront/emails/unlock-configuration-of-event-notifications-for-groups.md) and [View and configure event notifications for a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-configure-event-notifications-group.md).

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following access to perform the steps in this article: